LaGen: Towards Autoregressive LiDAR Scene Generation: Introduction

-We compare LaGen’s generator with several state-of-the-art LiDAR generation models on the nuScenes dataset.
-Experimental results demonstrate that our method achieves superior performance in generating high-fidelity LiDAR point clouds.
-In addition, we establish an evaluation protocol based on the nuScenes dataset for long-horizon LiDAR scene generation tasks.
+We compare LaGen with state-of-the-art LiDAR generation models on the nuScenes dataset.
+The experimental results show that our method has clear advantages in generating high-fidelity LiDAR point clouds and temporally consistent LiDAR scenes over long horizons.
+Furthermore, we apply LaGen to downstream prediction tasks to further validate its performance in long-horizon generation.
 Experimental results indicate that LaGen can accurately generate long-horizon LiDAR scenes using only a single-frame historical input.
 It is noteworthy that our autoregressive framework further enables autonomous systems to incorporate decisions made at each time step into the generation of future predictions, thereby naturally supporting interactive world simulation.

-In summary, our contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose LaGen, which to the best of our knowledge is the first interactive framework capable of autoregressively generating high-fidelity, long-horizon LiDAR scenes; \item We design a scene decoupling estimation module and a noise modulation module, which effectively enhance the model's performance in interactive scene-detail generation and long-horizon autoregressive generation; \item We comprehensively evaluate the performance of the LaGen generator on the nuScenes dataset and establish a nuScenes-based benchmark for long-horizon generation tasks to demonstrate the superiority of our approach. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose LaGen, which is the first autoregressive framework capable of generating high-fidelity, long-horizon LiDAR scenes with interactivity; \item We meticulously design a control condition feature encoder to guide the generation process, and propose a scene decoupling estimation module and a noise modulation module, which effectively enhance the model's performance in interactive scene-detail generation and long-horizon autoregressive generation; \item We thoroughly evaluate LaGen's performance in generating high-fidelity LiDAR data and temporally consistent 4D LiDAR scenes on the nuscenes dataset to demonstrate the advantages of our method, and further assess its performance on long-horizon prediction tasks. \end{itemize}